jdaley/flow/README.md

 ## Limitations

 * Server/multi-process mode doesn't work.
 You must use the `single` command.
-* The `lib` folder from the repository must be present in the same folder as `flow.exe`.
-In the Mac/Linux binaries, the contents of `lib` is embedded into the binary.
+* The `lib` folder and `find.exe` file from the repository must be present in the same folder as `flow.exe`.
+On Mac/Linux, the contents of `lib` is embedded into the binary, and `find` is native.
 * No color in the output.
 * Probably other things are broken :)